 Dorcas Kigori was a CPA but could not find work so she started selling bags from her home in Nairobi.
 Business was slow but things really tuned around after she received the first Giving Joy grant installment.
 With the grant money she bought new stock, expanded her social media presence and “moved my business to the another level with the grant”.
 She has already made a profit and expanded her sales to include shoes and hair accessories!
 And this is just using part of the grant!
 Dorcas is a great example of what you can do if you are given an opportunity.
 Check out her merchandise on https://www.facebook.com/Tashclassy/.

 Sowing the seeds of success in Northern Kenya

 Lilian Chebet is an onion farmer from Northern Kenya.
 Her farm barely supported herself and her siblings.
 She heard about Giving Joy and applied for a grant.
-With the grant she bought onion seeds, fertilizer, and hired three laborers to help her plant the seeds on her three quarter acre farm.
+With the grant she bought onion seeds, fertilizer, pesticide, herbicide and hired day laborers to help her plant the seeds and then transplant them to her three quarter acre farm.
 Check out the onions so far!
-We will keep checking in with Lilian to see how the onions are doing!
+Looking pretty good!